Casehero

 To answer this question, we started first by analyzing the profitability of RegionFly in 2014 with Route 7 as operational.

-We observe that the profitability of the Route 7 here comes as 13.90%, which is much lower than the company’s target, which is 25% per route.
+We observe that the profitability of Route 7 here comes to 13.90%, which is much lower than the company’s target, which is 25% per route.
 Seeing this, one could conclude that we should stop operating on route 7 so that the profit margin could increase from 30% to 34 %.

 However, that may not be the case.
 If we look at how the company developed from 2012 to 2013 after eliminating route #2 and route #4, we can see that the overhead costs didn’t decrease in the amount they should have, considering how the current overhead cost is being distributed.